olcortesb/is-agentcore-the-new-lambda/README.md

 ## Context

 The last [AWS Community Day Spain 2025 Zaragoza](https://awscommunity.es/) was on Saturday, November 15, 2025.
 The keynote was given by [Álvaro Hernández Tortosa](https://www.linkedin.com/in/ahachete/).
-The title of the talk was "Now Go Unbuild", and it introduced a set of five challenges or out-of-the-box ideas about AWS services.
+The title of the talk was *"Now Go Unbuild"*, and it introduced a set of five challenges or out-of-the-box ideas about AWS services.
 One of these services was AgentCore, and the challenge was: "Is AgentCore the new Lambda?"

 ## Hands On